KonduitAI/deeplearning4j-gitbook-sync/multi-project/how-to-guides/developer-docs/github-actions-overview.md

 # Environment variables:
-1. MAVEN_GPG_KEY: The maven gpg key secrete for a release
+1. MAVEN_GPG_KEY: The maven gpg key secret for a release
 2. CROSS_COMPILER_DIR: For the pi_build.sh script in libnd4j.
 This contains the root directory
 for cross compiler invocation.
 We need this because all cross compilation for various libnd4j builds happens on x86.
 We cross compile for speed reasons also easily allowing us to run on github actions.